photoprism/photoprism-docs/docs/user-guide/library/files.md

-# Files #
+# Original files #

-The Files section displays the structure of your `originals` directory.
+The Originals section displays all files of your `originals` directory.

 Clicking on a JPEG file opens it in fullscreen mode.
 Clicking on files other than JPEG downloads the file.